linode/docs/docs/guides/applications/messaging/install-rocket-chat-helpdesk/index.md

 ## Enable Omnichannel for Customer Service and Help Desk Functionality

-Rocket.Chat's Omnichannel feature opens up communication capabilities for outside visitors, allowing you to use the platform for customer support and help desk purposes.
+Rocket.Chat's Omnichannel feature lets you communicate with outside visitors, allowing you to use the platform for customer support and help desk purposes.
 With Omnichannel, you can connect your workspace to your other media and communication platforms, including website live chat, WhatsApp, SMS, and more.

 ### Enabling Omnichannel